panasenco/imd/README.md

 combinations should be completely ignored in normal mode.
 In essence, the only reason to use normal mode should be not wanting to hold down Ctrl for long sequences of commands.

-Like Emacs, pe should allow easy customizations of its commands (in Prolog?).
+Like Emacs, `uni` should allow easy customizations of its commands (in Prolog?).